johnmtayag/Amazon-Recommender-System/README.md

 ```

 ## Reconstructing the Daily Power Generation Curves with the Fourier Transform
-The Fourier Transform is used to analyze and parameterize daily power generation curves.
-This method decomposes power generation data into simpler sinusoidal components, reducing the noise of the measurements and facilitating the identification of patterns and anomalies.
+The Fourier Transform is used to analyze and parameterize the daily power generation curves.
+This method decomposes the power generation data into simpler sinusoidal components, reducing the noise of the measurements and facilitating the identification of patterns and anomalies.

 ### Defining Constants and Basis
 The process begins by defining the necessary constants and creating an orthonormal basis of sinusoids.
 This involves: